Reshiban/60FPS-AR-CHEATS-3DS/README.md

 **Under construction...**<br>

 # 60FPS-AR-CHEATS-3DS
-Here, you can find AR cheats which allow you to change the FPS of your 3DS games<br>
+Here, you can find AR cheats which allow you to change FPS of your 3DS games.<br>
+A lot of cheats are available, hope you'll find for your game !
+### ⚠WARNING: 60FPS CHEATS ARE NOT PERF IMPROVERS FOR EMULATORS⚠

 ## Links
 This database is based on a **GBATemp thread** created by **@Hazerou**:<br>